IngridOrnum/semester-project-2023/README.md

 I started creating the header and the footer, but I didn't complete the burger menu in the header until quite late in the work process because this required javascript and I wanted to prioritize to finish the design.
 I then created the the content on each page.
 I added all repeating styles in the "style.css" style-sheet, like gaps, font sizes, button styles, etc.

 ## Reflection
-I am not satisfied with the design I ended up with, even though I already changed it one time.
+I had some difficulty deciding on design.
 I had many ideas of how the page could look like, but was split between a minamalistic og a maximalistic design.

-I also aren't too happy with the work process with the branches, because I merged some of the pages before being completely done with the page.
+I had some trouble with the work process related to branches in sourcetree, because I merged some of the pages before being completely done with the page.
 This resulted in some awkward and messy branches, ex: "about-page-fix".
 If I could do it again, I would make even more detailed issues on the github board for each page.